-To finish the proof, we note that every $J$ that is not described in~\ref{thm:a:main:crkbiggeri:prf:i} and~\ref{thm:a:main:crkbiggeri:prf:ii} contains (as a subposet) one of the posets $\CF_1$, $\CF_2$, $\CF_3$ or $\CF_4$ presented in \Cref{tbl:indefposets}.
-Hence $J$ is indefinite.
-This follows by the standard case by case inspection, as in the proof of \Cref{lemma:pathext}.
-Details are left to the reader. \end{proof}
+To finish this part of the proof, we note that every poset $I$ that is not described in~\ref{thm:a:main:crkbiggeri:prf:i} or~\ref{thm:a:main:crkbiggeri:prf:ii} contains (as a subposet) one of the posets $\CF_1$, $\CF_2$, $\CF_3$ or $\CF_4$ presented in \Cref{tbl:indefposets}, hence is indefinite.
+This follows by the standard case-by-case inspection, as described in the proof of \Cref{lemma:pathext}.
+Details are left to the reader.